Nick Paul

-Nicholas Paul (born March 20, 1995) is a Canadian professional ice hockey forward for the Tampa Bay Lightning of the National Hockey League (NHL).
-A left winger, he was selected by the Dallas Stars in the fourth round, 101st overall, of the 2013 NHL entry draft.
-He has also played for the Ottawa Senators.
+Nicholas Paul (born March 20, 1995) is a Canadian professional ice hockey player who is a forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+He was selected by the Dallas Stars in the fourth round, 101st overall, of the 2013 NHL entry draft.
+He has also played for the Tampa Bay Lightning and Ottawa Senators.

 Early life

 Paul was born on March 20, 1995, in Mississauga, Ontario, to parents Ellwood and Melinda.
-He holds dual citizenship between Canada and the United States due to his mother being an American citizen.
+He holds dual citizenship between Canada and the United States due to his mother being an American citizen of Puerto Rican and Mexican descent.
 Growing up, his father and half brother Christopher built a backyard rink for Paul and his older brother Jesse to use for practice.
 As a youth, Paul was friends with Max Domi and attended Toronto Maple Leafs games with him.

 Playing career

 Junior

 While growing up in Mississauga, Paul played minor midget hockey for the Mississauga Chargers of the Greater Toronto Hockey League (GTHL).
 During his 2011–12 season with the Chargers, Paul scored three goals and two assists for five points.
 While standing at only 5-foot-6 during his Ontario Hockey League (OHL) draft eligibility year, Paul tallied four goals and 25 points in 37 games.
 Despite failing to be drafted into the OHL in his first year of eligibility, Paul was later selected by the Brampton Battalion, (later the North Bay Battalion) as an overaged player.
 After his first season with the Battalion, where he scored 12 goals and 28 points, Paul was selected 101st overall by the Dallas Stars in the 2013 NHL entry draft.

 Following the draft, Paul returned to the Battalion and continued his scoring prowess.
 By October 14, Paul led the team with five goals in eleven games.
 This continued throughout the season as he accumulated 37 goals and 29 assists through 58 regular-season games under coach Stan Butler.
 As such, he helped lead the team to the OHL's Eastern Conference Finals against the Oshawa Generals.
 Throughout the post-season, Paul maintained a four-game goal scoring streak and was tied for second in goal scoring with nine through 15 games.
 Following the playoffs, Paul's NHL rights were traded by the Stars on July 1, 2014, along with Alex Chiasson, Alex Guptill, and a 2015 second-round pick, to the Ottawa Senators in exchange for Jason Spezza and Ludwig Karlsson.

 Paul re-joined the Battalion for his final season in the OHL during the 2014–15 season.
 By December, he had accumulated 19 goals and 34 points through 27 regular-season games and subsequently signed a three-year entry-level contract with the Senators on December 20, 2014.
 Upon joining the Senators for their 2015 development camp, he measured at 6 ft 4 in and 225 lb.